dynovaio/sample-system-azure-functions/sample-typescript/README.md

-# Sample Java
+# Sample Typescript

-This repository contains a sample Azure Function written in Java that demonstrates how to implement the New Relic APM agent for Java within an Azure Function App.
+This repository contains a sample Azure Function written in Typescript that demonstrates how to implement the New Relic APM agent for Typescript within an Azure Function App.

 ## Requirements

 ### Recommended Tools

-* sdkman ([↗][href:sdkman])
+* nvm ([↗][href:sdkman])
 * Azure Functions Core Tools ([↗][href:azfct])
 * Visual Studio Code ([VSCode ↗][href:vscode]) with the Azure Functions extension.

 ### Required Tools

-* Java 17
-* Maven 3.9
+* Node JS 18+

 ## Local developement